-“If you come,” wrote Dave, my climbing buddy and former co-worker, “we can climb Snake Dike.”
+“If you come,” wrote Dave, my rock climbing buddy and former co-worker, “we can climb Snake Dike.”

 Usually the mention of the word “dike” and a slithery vernom-spitting reptile would not tempt me away from a home-finding trip hundreds of miles away, but this was different.
 Half Dome is perhaps the most famous piece of granite in Yosemite Valley, if not the nation.
 I had summitted it once before in 1999, but only as a hiker.
 Or “tourist”, as some elitist rock climbers might condescendingly refer to them.
 Intrigued, I decided to look up more information about it.

-“Dave,” I replied after doing so, “I some concerns about Snake Dike.
-It is 8 pitches, 5.7, and very run-out in many sections.
+“Dave,” I replied after doing so, “I have some concerns about Snake Dike.
+It is eight pitches, 5.7, and very run-out in many sections.
 It would make for a very challenging day…”

 Never mind that in addition to all of the rock climbing, there was at least 15 miles of up- or down-hill hiking we had to do.
 Hiking is easy (ha).
 So ultimately we planned on doing this all in one day.
 Mercifully, we departed together from Fremont the Friday night before, enduring bumper-to-bumper traffic all the way to Tracy and miles of unlit windy roads to Yosemite Valley in Dave’s pickup.
 This would enable us to get some quality sleep at a campground that some of Dave’s coworkers (who would be hiking up Half Dome while we were climbing) had reserved for all of us the night before.